phkaeser/wlmaker/README.md

 This project is not an official Google project.
 It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

+[#147](https://github.com/phkaeser/wlmaker/issues/147): Why is every file copyrighted by Google, then?
+Google happens to be the primary author's employer, and the copyright note is default recommended Open Source procedure.